RTEMS/rtems-docs/eng/req/items.rst

 shall be specified.
 The explicit attributes for this type are:

 non-functional-type
-    The attribute value shall be a
+    The attribute value shall be a :ref:`SpecTypeRequirementNonFunctionalType`.
-    :ref:`SpecTypeRequirementNonXFunctionalType`.
-It shall be the
-    non-functional type of the requirement.
+    It shall be the non-functional type of the requirement.

 .. _SpecTypeRequirementValidationItemType: